 I have to say that this is more of a European style cake, and its pure chocolate taste is the result of two main components.

 First there’s the chocolate sponge cake.
 This type of cake is ideal for this recipe because sponge cakes, made only from eggs, sugar, flour and cocoa, manage to be extra soft and airy.
 Like little chocolate clouds!
 Plus, they can absorb syrup really well, trapping it inside their tiny holes, without becoming soggy.
 In fact, this type of sponge cake demands syrup.
 So, this is the perfect platform for the chocolate mousse to be on!

 Ahh, the chocolate mousse… This is the second main component.
-It’s made of good quality, real chocolate (approximately 55% cocoa) and cream.
+It’s made of good quality, real chocolate (approximately 55% cocoa) and cream (and no eggs!).
 These are also the basic ingredients of some good truffles, only in different proportions.
 With the amount of cream being higher than the chocolate, this mousse balances between dense and fluffy.
 Three versions of this mousse are also used in my chocolate trilogy dessert, if you want to check it out.

 For an extra layer of chocolate and better presentation, a chocolate ganache is poured over this fabulous cake, and some chocolate meringues are crumbled on top of it (feel free to replace them with your favorite cookie or wafer if you don’t want to do this extra step).

 About the experience of tasting it… As I’ve said, this cake is the epitome of a chocolate dream.
 At the first bite you feel a chocolate explosion in your mouth.
 The velvety mousse starts melting and covering your taste buds making you happy.
 You start to believe that chocolate was indeed the food of the Mayan Gods.
 Then, the syrup with a hint of brandy and the ethereal sponge cake, elevate even more this heavenly taste and add some contrast and lightness to the whole experience, just enough to make you want more…